rahnoff/DevOps/Ansible/Ansible_1/README.md

 `-H` option indicates the type of data being sent in the request body<br />
 `-d` option indicates the data to include in the body of the request, **wolf** is emoji, **word** is a key for it, **count** is for how many times emoji should appear

-To run the playbook type: `ansible-playbook flask_app_real.yml --become --become-user=user --ask-become-pass` where `user` is the remote user in sudoers file, `--ask-become-pass` option means the password is required, `--become` tells Ansible to become another user, wl in this case
+To run the playbook type: `ansible-playbook flask_app_real.yml --become --become-user=user --ask-become-pass` where `user` is the remote user in sudoers file, `--ask-become-pass` option means the password is required, `--become` tells Ansible to become another user, root in this case